RocketMan/zookeeper/docs/API.md

 * [api/v1/playlist](Playlists.md)
 * [api/v1/review](Reviews.md)

-The endpoints are relative to the installation directory of zookeeper.
+The endpoints are relative to the installation directory of Zookeeper Online.

 You will find detailed information about each endpoint through the links above.
 The following is a discussion of the general conventions